danielstieber/SubscribeToMailchimp/README.md

 ### I get an error in my ProccessWire warning logs
 * Check if you have the right List ID and API Key.
-* Check if you pass fields, that exist in you list.
+* Check if you pass fields, that exist in your list.
 * Check if you pass a valid email address.

 Go to [Mailchimps Error Glossary](https://developer.mailchimp.com/documentation/mailchimp/guides/error-glossary/) for more Information